dludemann/test/content/blog/bumble-blog-1.md

 name: Bumble Blog 1
 seo:
   title: How to Change Age Preference on Bumble
-  page_description: |
+  page_description: >-
-    How to Change Age Preference on Bumble
+    Learn how to change the age range on Bumble easily with our step-by-step guide.
+Customize your dating preferences to find the perfect match.
   canonical_url:
   author_twitter_handle:
   open_graph_type: article